'Chicagohenge:' What it is and how you can see it

 Why does this happen?

 Throughout the year, the sun sets at different points on the horizon.
-In the winter it is a littler farther to the south and during the winter it is a little farther to the north.
+In the winter it is a littler farther to the north and during summer it is a little farther to the south.
 But during the equinoxes, with the east-west grid layout of the city, we have the perfect opportunity to see "Chicagohenge".